marcoschwartz/aREST/README.md

 You can also directly call variables that are defined in your sketch.
 At the moment only integer variables are supported by the library.
 To access a variable in your sketch, you have to declare it first, and then call it from with a REST call.
 For example, if your aREST instance is called "rest" and the variable "temperature":
   * rest.variable("temperature",&temperature); declares the temperature in the Arduino sketch
   * /temperature returns the value of the variable in JSON format

+You can also define your own functions in your sketch that can be called using the REST API.
+To access a function defined in your sketch, you have to declare it first, and then call it from with a REST call.
+Note that all functions needs to take a String as the unique argument (for parameters to be passed to the function) and return an integer.
+For example, if your aREST instance is called "rest" and the function "ledControl":
+  * rest.function("led",ledControl); declares the function in the Arduino sketch
+  * /led?params=0 executes the function

 ## Troubleshooting